25th Division Sustainment Brigade Completes COVID-19 Vaccinations

-Spc.
-Elaina True, a Debt Management Clerk with the 125th Financial Management Support Unit, Special Troops Battalion, 25th Division Sustainment Brigade, 25th Infantry Division, recieves her second COVID-19 vaccine dosage at the Conroy Bowl on Schofield Barracks on February 17th, 2021.
+Spc Ariel Swindle, a Chemical Equipment Repair Specialist from the 40th Composite Supply Company, 524th Combat Sustainment Support Battalion, 25th Division Sustainment Brigade, 25th Infantry Division recieves her second COVID-19 vaccine dosage at the Conroy Bowl on Schofield Barracks on February 17th, 2021.
 Soldiers across 25ID and DSB have given various reasons for volunteering for the vaccine, including force readiness and protecting friends and family.
 (U.S. Army photo by Spc.
 Michael Bradle)

 |Date Taken: